primeau/Larn/README.md

 the game.

-Since it's easy to lose your game due to a browser crash, accidental back button press, or tab closure, there are 2 new 'wizard' passwords.
-Using the password "checkpoint" will load a backup of a checkpoint file, and "savegame" will resurrect a previously saved game.
+Since it's easy to lose your game due to a browser crash, accidental back button press, or closed tab, there are 2 new 'wizard' passwords.
+Using the password "checkpoint" will load a backup of a checkpoint file, and "savegame" will resurrect a previous save game.
 Obviously this can be used to cheat, but it was already pretty easy to cheat before.
-Be honorable.
+Be honorable, always.

 License